 cat > myfile1.txt

-Ctrl key + d to exit the prompt.
-The cat command reads the input and writes it on the file.
+Ctrl+D to save the file.
+Here cat command reads the input and writes it on the file.

 You can also create a file in the command line or a script:

 cat > flowers.txt << EOF rose tulip lily EOF